mmgen/mmgen-wallet/doc/wiki/using-mmgen/Getting-Started-with-MMGen.md

 		}

 Note that the address range, "1-10", is reflected in the resulting filename.
-MMGen addresses are identified by their seed ID and index number, separated by a colon.
+MMGen addresses are identified by their Seed ID and index number, separated by a colon.
 In this example, "89ABCDEF:1" is the MMGen equivalent of Bitcoin address 16bNmyYISiptuvJG3X7MPwiiS4HYvD7ksE, "89ABCDEF:2" the equivalent of 1AmkUxrfy5dMrfmeYwTxLxfIswUCcpeysc, and so forth.